data-apis/scipy-2023-presentation/paper.rst

 is not checked by the test suite, for example the exact numeric output of floating-point functions.

+*TODO: I think we can remove the following paragraph.*

 Utilizing hypothesis offers several advantages.
 Firstly, it allows writing tests in a way that more or less corresponds to a direct translation of the spec into code.
 This is because hypothesis is a property-based testing